 It’s easy to tell hot-dipped galvanized steel by its external appearance.
 It has a matte-gray color and a characteristic crystallized pattern known as spangle.
 Furthermore, additional chromic acid treatments for enhanced corrosion resistance add a green-bluish iridescent look.

-Electrogalvanized steel looks brighter, uniform, and it’s very smooth without spangle.
-However, if the steel has a thick, rough, and porous look without spangle, you have thermal spray galvanization.
+Electrogalvanized steel looks brighter and uniform.
+It is very smooth without spangle.
+However, if it has a thick, rough, and porous look without spangle, you have thermal spray galvanization.

 - Another way to tell galvanized steel is when you grind it.
 The sparks will be dull red, short, and in few numbers until you get through to the steel.

-- Also, when you tack weld it, you will notice right away a black residue with white borders next to the tack weld.
+- When you tack weld it, you will notice right away a black residue with white borders next to the tack weld.

 - You will also notice the characteristic white smoke even after a few tack welds.

 - Finally, the sound when you weld over this coating is also characteristic.

 Next, we’ll see what happens when you weld galvanized and why it has a bad reputation.